MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Introduction

-Over the past decade, next-generation RNA sequencing (RNA-seq) technologies have generated numerous data sets with unprecedented nucleotide-level information on transcriptomes, providing new opportunities to study dynamic expression of known and novel mRNA isoforms in a high-throughput manner \citep{wang2009rna,trapnell2009tophat}.
-It would be ideal if full-length mRNA transcripts could be directly sequenced, but most widely used next-generation Illumina sequencers only generate millions of short sequences called \textit{reads} (typically shorter than $400$ base pairs) from the two ends of mRNA transcript fragments \citep{wang2009rna}, and other third-generation sequencing technologies (e.g., Ion Torrent and Pacific Biosciences) produce longer but more erroneous reads \citep{quail2012tale}.
-In this paper, our discussion focuses on RNA-seq data generated by Illumina sequencers.
-There are two types of Illumina RNA-seq reads: single-end reads from older sequencing technologies and paired-end reads from newer technologies.
-The former type lacks the information about whether two reads correspond to two ends of the same fragment, while the latter type groups every two reads from the same fragment into a pair.
-For more details of an Illumina RNA-seq experiment, see Fig \ref{fig:RNA-seq}.
+Over the past decade, next-generation RNA sequencing (RNA-seq) technologies have generated numerous data sets with unprecedented nucleotide-level information on transcriptomes, providing new opportunities to study \ww{the} dynamic expression of known and novel mRNAs in a high-throughput manner \citep{wang2009rna,conesa2016survey,trapnell2009tophat}. \ww{The ideal data would include the sequences of full-length mRNA transcripts; however,} most widely used next-generation Illumina sequencers generate millions of short sequences called \textit{reads} (typically shorter than $400$ base pairs) from the two ends of mRNA transcript fragments \citep{wang2009rna}, \ww{while} other third-generation sequencing technologies (e.g., Ion Torrent and Pacific Biosciences) produce longer but more erroneous reads \citep{quail2012tale}.
+In this paper, our discussion focuses on \WL{paired-end} RNA-seq data generated by Illumina sequencers.
+For more details \ww{on} Illumina RNA-seq \ww{experiments}, see \ww{Supplementary} Fig S1.